Sparse non-negative super-resolution -- simplified and stabilised: Introduction

-The four properties in Conditions \ref{cond:conds thms 1 2} can be interpreted as follows: Property 1 imposes that the sources are within the interval defined by the minimum and maximum sample; Property 2 ensures that there is a pair of samples near each source which translates into a sampling density condition in relation to the minimum separation between sources and in particular requires the number of samples $m\ge 2k+2$; Property 3 is a technical condition to ensure sources are not overly near the sampling boundary; and Property 4 relates the minimum separation between the sources to the width $\sigma$ of the Gaussian window.
+The four properties in Conditions \ref{cond:conds thms 1 2} can be interpreted as follows: Property 1 imposes that the sources are within the interval defined by the minimum and maximum sample; Property 2 ensures that there is a pair of samples near each source which translates into a sampling density condition in relation to the minimum separation between sources and in particular requires the number of samples $m\ge 2k+2$; Property 3 constrains the width of the Gaussian $\sigma$ through the sampling density $\eta$ (in particular $\sigma \ge \epsilon/\sqrt{\log(1/\eta^3)}$, where $\epsilon$ is the minimum distance between a source and the sampling boundary, which implies that having samples far away from the sources requires a wider point spread function.
+Conversely, a smaller distance of the sources to the boundary $\epsilon$ allows a narrower point spread function); Properties 3 and 4 are technical conditions used in the proof to bound the eigenvalues of an associated stability matrix, and we expect may be improved, though a condition constraining the size of $\sigma$ as compared to $\eta$ is likely necessary in the noisy setting as otherwise the samples in \eqref{eq:def_of_y} may have little dependence on the source locations $t_i$.

 We can now present our main results on the robustness of Program \eqref{eq:mai} as they apply to the Gaussian window; these are Theorem \ref{thm:main Gaussian}, which follows from Theorem \ref{thm:main noisy}, and Theorem \ref{thm:main Gaussian lambda}, which follows from Theorem \ref{thm:noisy_expl}.
 However, before stating the stability results, it is important to note that, in the setting of exact samples, $\eta_i=0$, the solution of Program \eqref{eq:mai} is unique when $\delta'=0$.